Associates for Breast and Prostate Cancer Studies honors Dame Joan Collins, Anjelica Huston and Marcel Loh at annual Talk of the Town gala

 About the ABCs

-The ABCs was formed 25 years ago by a group of dedicated philanthropists who had originally been associated with the Eddie Cantor Charitable Foundation, an organization that supported a variety of causes.
+The ABCs was formed 27 years ago by a group of dedicated philanthropists who had originally been associated with the Eddie Cantor Charitable Foundation, an organization that supported a variety of causes.
 These individuals wanted to devote all their charitable efforts and resources to eradicating cancer and unanimously chose to support progressive and innovative breast cancer and prostate cancer research at the John Wayne Cancer Institute.
 Today, the Associates for Breast and Prostate Cancer Studies are over 150 members strong and growing.
-They dedicate their efforts to funding research in breast and prostate cancer at the Institute, and since 1990, have raised nearly $15 million.
+They dedicate their efforts to funding research in breast and prostate cancer at the Institute, and since 1990, have raised more than $14 million.
 For more information, please visit www.abcjw.com.

 About the John Wayne Cancer Institute at Providence Saint John’s Health Center